kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 )
 ```

-We can use parameters, that are not meant to be state, in order to change behavior of certain class.
-Some of those parameters are behavior themselves.
-In class `NotifySubscribersConsumer` we have `percentage` parameter, that also changes the behavior of the class, but it is data that changes behavior.
-If it is less then 1, only specified percentage of randomly sampled subscribers will get notified (it is left to reader to imagine why would anyone on Earth want that).
+We can use parameters to change the behavior of a class, and some of these parameters represent behavior themselves.
+These parameters are not intended to represent state.
+In the class `NotifySubscribersConsumer`, for example, the `percentage` parameter changes the behavior of the class—though it is data, it directly influences behavior.
+If the percentage is less than 1, only a specified portion of randomly sampled subscribers will be notified (I’ll leave it to the reader to ponder why anyone would want that).

-Both `VideoPublishedConsumer` and `NotifySubscribersConsumer` (`UpdateStatsConsumer` too, but the code is not presented) have parameters that are not data, and certainly not state, but rather behavior.
+Both `VideoPublishedConsumer` and `NotifySubscribersConsumer` (as well as `UpdateStatsConsumer`, though its code is not shown) have parameters that are neither pure data nor state, but rather influence behavior.

-Now, we will see how that looks like in more pure form of behavior - functions.
+Now, let’s explore how this concept appears in a purer form of behavior — functions.

 ```typescript
 export async function subscribeVideoPublishedConsumer(